dereuromark/cakephp-tinyauth/docs/Authentication.md

 - Lightweight and incredibly fast

 Do NOT use if
-- you want to dynamically adjust access rights (or enhance it with a web frontend yourself)
+- you want to dynamically adjust what pages are public inside controllers

 ## Enabling